This post contains affiliate links. Please see our disclosure for more information.

 Social Media Cleanse

 How do you know if you need a social media cleanse?
-You can read more here.
+Check in with yourself and maybe check in with others.
+Human connection can go a long way.

 As a former yoga teacher, I was fascinated with Ayurveda and studied it immensely for a few years.
 It has been another tool I use to balance seasons, health, and how I interact with my environment.
 Read more here.